-Two % of all newborns have a congenital malformation.
+Two percent of all newborns have a congenital malformation.
 The parents often ask why this has happened, how it is treated, if there is a recurrence risk and what will happen in the future.

 We study the molecular background of congenital malformations, especially disorders of sex development (hypospadias, uncertain sex at birth) and bladder exstrophy, when the child is born with an open urinary bladder.
 If the molecular diagnosis is determined the information about the child to the parents can be much better concerned further follow-up, prognosis and recurrence risk in the family.
-We also perform long-term follow up of adults that have been operated for these malformations and perform national register-based studies.
+We also perform long-term follow up of adults that have been operated for these malformations and perform national register-based studie

 Our projects concerns: